BWeng20/jSVG/README.md

 ![clip-path-antialiasing.png](doc%2Fclip-path-antialiasing.png)

 You can use your SVG editor to create a normal path from the clipped result.

+#### Animation

+As SVG animations involve executing scripts, it is not supported.
+Clearly it's possible to execute Scripts with the Script-API, but this would be another project.

+This project includes a tiny animation-framework that supports programmatic animations to support animated widgets.
+See the Clock-example below.

 ### A word about off-screen-images